 Can I Watch Discovery Channel on Roku, Fire TV, Apple TV, or Chromecast?

 The skinny bundles above offer broad platform support, making it easy to put your Discovery Channel live stream up on your big screen via a Roku, Fire TV, Apple TV, or Chromecast.
 You can also use gaming consoles, Android TV devices, and your desktop or laptop computer, among other devices.
 The beauty of skinny bundles is that they’re not tied to your cable box: they can live on just about any device you’d ever use to watch media, including the major streaming boxes and sticks as well as major mobile platforms like Android and iOS.
-For details on the platforms supported by each of the skinny bundles above, check our reviews – they’re linked in each of the relevant paragraphs.

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: